jas3333/gptchat_pinecone/README.md

 2. A very large memory for the AI to dig through.
 My previous version had a limit of around 10 previous conversations, while this version has a potential of a million+ thanks to Pinecone's vector database and OpenAI's embedding model.
+3. Added a search and inject section to manually search vector DB and inject the data into the prompt.

 #### Roadmap:

 1. Add the ability to import documents into the databases increasing the knowledge of the bots.
+2. Add ability for the user to use custom personas from the frontend.

 If you have a feature you would like to see implemented, open up a discussion.